MicrosoftDocs/power-platform/power-platform/developer/visual-studio-create-canvas-app.md

 When a tunnel is active and Visual Studio runs a web app, the web browser opens to a tunnel URL instead of a localhost URL.
 With your Visual Studio Solution running:

 1. In Visual Studio, start debugging.
 You can press **F5** or your preferred method.
 1. The browser opens.
-You will see a warning page on the first request sent to the tunnel URL.
+You'll see a warning page on the first request sent to the tunnel URL.
 Select **Continue**.
 1. With the web API running, in a new browser, open [Power Apps](https://make.powerapps.com).
 Select your developer environment in the top right corner.
 1. [Create a blank canvas app](/power-apps/maker/canvas-apps/create-blank-app).
 Select **Phone** as the format.
 1. In the top menu, select **Add data**.